woodyp/woodyp.info/Woody_Pewitt_cv.md

 Motiva was a startup document management software product company.

-* Responsible for development of technical collateral materials, construction of application demonstrations using the Motiva toolset.
-Customer presentation support, technical presentations at seminars, trade shows, and events.
+* Responsible for the development of technical collateral materials and construction of application demonstrations using the Motiva toolset.
+Customer presentation support and technical presentations at seminars, trade shows, and events.
 * Developed a technology transfer program for Motiva partners to enable custom development using the Motiva platform.
-* Organized and managed the Motiva Developer Program to encourage third parties/ISV's to develop Motiva applications and add-ons.
+* Organized and managed the Motiva Developer Program to encourage third parties/ISVs to develop Motiva applications and add-ons.
-* Actively produced client and web-based proof-of-concept projects for major sales opportunities.
+* Actively produced client and web-based proof-of-concept projects for significant sales opportunities.
 * Assisted with the Motiva European release, making several European trips to evangelize the Motiva toolset and assist partners with sales opportunities.
 * Produced multimedia marketing materials for use by outside sales organizations.